natevw/fermata/README.md

 Every time you initialize a new Fermata URL, you do so through a plugin.
 Fermata provides two built-in (high level) plugins:

 1. `json` — initialized with a base URL string, then simply sends a JavaScript object to the server as a JSON string and expects that the server will reply with JSON too.
+Passes headers (and `X-Status-Code`) as the second callback argument.
 2. `raw` - gives more direct access, whatever text/byte data you pass gets sent verbatim and your callback gets the full response info.
 This is a handy way to start when adding new plugins (see below).

 Many useful REST servers might talk in XML, or require that every request be specially signed with a secret key.
 Or maybe you just want to build the base URL string from higher-level settings.